tracybedrosian/XGBoost-Rental-interest/README.md

 ```
 ![Location](https://github.com/tracybedrosian/XGBoost-Rental-interest/blob/master/Map%20x%20Interest.png)

-High interest rentals seem to be distributed all over NYC and not restricted to one specific neighborhood or even Manhatten.
+High interest rentals seem to be distributed all over NYC and not restricted to one specific neighborhood or even Manhattan.
 Other factors must contribute to interest level.

 ## Visualize interest level by price and bedrooms